rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 Two words separated by a non-breaking space will stick together (not bSreak into a new line).
 This is handy when breaking the words might be disruptive.

 If you write 10 spaces in your text, the browser will remove 9 of them.
 To add real spaces to your text, you can use the `&nbsp;` character entity.

-### Why we shouldn't use it

-However, this character shouldn't be used in webpages to create gaps because it is absolute in nature.

 # CSS Reference